iloveitaly/remote-logout/README.md

-# Logout of a macOS Remotely
+# Logout of a macOS User Remotely

 Mac OS allows you to set up another user on your computer which can be logged in remotely.
 Combine this with the amazing powers of Tailscale and it enables you to securely access your computer remotely regardless of where you are.